mroote/rpivideo/README.md

 #rpivideo

 A tool for streaming videos on the Raspberry Pi.
+This lightweight video player can stream videos from youtube and other sources without running a full X server.

 Uses youtube-dl to support many sources of video.
 Provides a webinterface for easy control of the video player.

 Installation: